mtnlotus/pco-ig/input/pagecontent/index.md

 The need for the PCO IG was identified as a natural next step from the scope of the [MCC eCare Plan FHIR IG STU1](http://hl7.org/fhir/us/mcc/ImplementationGuide/hl7.fhir.us.mcc) which provided high-level guidance for Goals and measuring outcomes.
 As goal-directed care is growing in use and being incorporated into payment programs, the need for data standards around implementation and reporting are necessary.
 This IG supports implementers, researchers, and evaluators of goal-directed care planning to improve health outcomes.

-### Conformance vs Example Content

-* Profile and extension definitions in this IG are proposed as **conformance** content.
-* Measure, Library, and Questionnaire resources are **example** instances that illustrate concrete use cases for implementers.

 ### Relationship with other FHIR IGs

 The PCO IG is complementary in scope to the following related care planning IGs: